yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 4:** Select `Dump sysmmc`.

 > After TegraExplorer has finished dumping the firmware, the files will be stored in `sdcard:/tegraexplorer/Firmware/<firmware version>` as a series of `.nca` files.
-> - As of the Switch's `14.1.2` system update, there should be `232` `.nca` files present inside the firmware folder.
-Make sure your firmware dump matches up with this file count.

 **Step 5:** Press any button to return to the main menu and select `Reboot to bootloader/update.bin`.
 You should now be booted back into Hekate.